syncfusion-content/asp.netmvc-docs/aspnetmvc/PDF/OCR.md

 End Using

+{% endhighlight %}

-### Perform OCR for a Specific Region of PDF Document
+## Perform OCR for a Specific Region of PDF Document

 Essential PDF OCR processor allows you to process the part of the PDF document.